PURRO recommends: Fuel filters – all you need to know about

 How to care about a fuel filter?

-Another way of extending the life of a fuel filter is driving with high level of fuel in the tank.
+Another way of extending the life of a fuel filter is driving with a high level of fuel in the tank.
 Constant driving on low levels of fuel in the tank can lead to a situation when the fuel pump takes the impurities which collect on the bottom of the fuel tank.
-Additionally, low level of fuel in the tank can lead to corrosion of the tank and condensation of water vapour on the walls of the fuel tank.
+Additionally, a low level of fuel in the tank can lead to corrosion of the tank and condensation of water vapour on the walls of the fuel tank.
 So, it is a good idea to visit a petrol station and fill up the tank when the fuel level is still around half.